Community Matters

 Who is required to complete the courses?

 All incoming undergraduate students must complete AlcoholEdu, Sexual Assault Prevention for Undergraduates, and Mental Well-being for Students.
-Success of the program is based upon population-level prevention, a concept that recognizes that students' choices likely impact those of their peers.
+The program's success is based upon population-level prevention, a concept recognizing that students' choices likely impact their peers.
 Providing new students with a consistent message can encourage thoughtful conversations, inspire the intentional pursuit of healthy community norms, and highlight a campus culture that values healthy choices.

 Sexual Assault Prevention Ongoing: Healthy Relationships and Sexual Assault Prevention Ongoing: Taking Action are online education courses offered to continuing undergraduate students based on their year in school to expand their knowledge on sexual assault prevention, related campus policies, and campus resources.